Ajin007/ReadmeFiles/Readme_springboot.md

 # Spring understanding
+## what is the valid status codes of the Http calls ?
+Values outside the range 100..599 are invalid.
+Implementations often use three-digit integer values outside of that range (i.e., 600..999) for internal communication of non-HTTP status (e.g., library errors).
+A client that receives a response with an invalid status code SHOULD process the response as if it had a 5xx (Server Error) status code.

 ## How to use the best way in the post method ?
 https://www.rfc-editor.org/rfc/rfc9110#name-post
 ## Why no such Bean exception came in the project ?